o1s31/xinyue-project-hub/README.md

-# Xinyue (Michelle) Zhang – Portfolio
+# Xinyue (Michelle) Zhang – Data & AI Project Hub

 Welcome!
-I'm a graduate student in Communication Data Science at USC, focused on data analysis, AI applications, and product-driven insights.
+I'm a graduate student in Communication Data Science at USC, focused on data analysis, AI applications, and data-driven product insights in consumer technology and gaming.

 ---